austinmama/vsrx/migrating-config.md

 # Migrating legacy configurations to the current vSRX architecture
 {: #migrating-config}

-Current vSRX 18.4 deployments leverage the current architecture in most cases.
+{{site.data.keyword.vsrx_full}} 18.4 deployments leverage the current architecture in most cases.
 This includes the vSRX 18.4 1G SR-IOV offering.
 The older vSRX 18.4 1G Standard offering is based on Linux Bridging and has different network configurations on the Ubuntu host, the KVM hypervisor, and in the vSRX configuration.
-To migrate exported vSRX configurations from the legacy architecture to the current architecture requires some careful consideration.
-The host and KVM settings do not require any special migration steps since the automation process will handle the configuration changes.
-However, if the vSRX configuration from the legacy architecture is to be imported into the current vSRX configuration then some refactoring of the configuration is most likely needed.
+To migrate exported vSRX configurations from the legacy architecture to the current architecture requires careful consideration.
+The host and KVM settings do not require any special migration steps, as the automation process handles the configuration changes.
+However, if you want to import the vSRX configuration from the legacy architecture into the current vSRX configuration, you likely need to refactor some of the configuration.

-## Migrating 1G vSRX standalone configuration
+## Migrating 1G vSRX standalone configurations
 {: #migrating-1g-standalone}

-This example discusses some steps potentially needed to convert exported vSRX configuration settings on a Standalone 18.4 1G Public+Private Linux Bridge (legacy architecture) instance to a Standalone 18.4 1G Public+Private SR-IOV (current architecture) instance.
+There are some steps you potentially need to convert vSRX configuration settings on a Standalone 18.4 1G Public+Private Linux Bridge (legacy architecture) instance to a Standalone 18.4 1G Public+Private SR-IOV (current architecture) instance.

-A sample default configuration for the SR-IOV based current architecture can be found here: https://cloud.ibm.com/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration#default-configuration-of-a-sample-standalone-vsrx-gateway
+You can find a sample default configuration for SR-IOV based current architecture [in this topic](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration#default-configuration-of-a-sample-standalone-vsrx-gateway).

-This example shows vSRX instances that were provisioned in different Datacenter pods, therefore the transit VLAN’s (native-vlan-id) are different.
+{: note}

-A sample default configuration for the Linux Bridge (legacy architecture) is found below:
+The following is a sample default configuration for the Linux Bridge (legacy architecture).
+The example shows vSRX instances that were provisioned in different Datacenter pods.
+As a result, the transit VLAN’s (`native-vlan-id`) are different.

 ```
 ## Last commit: 2020-04-16 22:48:33 UTC by root